person holding a coffee with a box over that says the caregiver archetype

 Collage featuring three image.
 On the top left, there is a set of cream logos on a dark green background for Tiny Ladder.
 Below, there is a woman doing yoga with a cream Tiny Ladder logo on top.
 To the right, there is a laptop mockup with a website bringing the branding to life.

-Based in Melbourne, Tiny Ladder is a brand focusing on humans first and the giver archetype guiding the way.
+Based in Melbourne, Tiny Ladder is a brand focusing on humans first and the Caregiver archetype guiding the way.
+They offer exercise classes for women who have just lost their babies due to stillbirth.

 The Caregiver Archetype Brand Voice & Messaging